 The next day you do the same thing only this time you open the gait and allow them to go through without a cue.
 This will cause confusion for your horse and it sure doesn’t set them up for success.

-For instance, if one of the horses that’s really low in the pecking order and they try to eat the top horses hay they will let that horse know they better stay away with a look or maybe pinning of the ears.
+For instance, if one of the horses that are really low in the pecking order try to eat the top horses hay they let that horse know they better stay away with a look or maybe pinning of the ears.

 How Often To Work Your Horse

 Lots of horse owners find it challenging to be consistent with their horse’s training days because of time constraints.
 I totally understand!

 Here is something else that will help, write down your goals as to what you want to accomplish with your horse and keep a journal of the progress.

-When you decide what your goals are then start to break things down into small goals.
-Next you’ll need to decide on what days will work best for you to work with your horse.
+When you decide what your goals are then break things down into small steps.
+Next, you’ll need to decide on what days will work best for you to work with your horse.